 Joe Rickey was a regular patron at a local Washington D.C. saloon, nicknamed Shoo’s (Shoomaker’s).
 It was here in the 1883 summer campaign season where Rickey requested his first iteration of the signature cocktail from bartender, George Williamson.
 Prepared to Rickey’s instructions, the first cocktail was actually made with Shoomaker’s own house-label whiskey.

-Rickey remained true to his first iteration of the “Rickey” made with whiskey, but soon gin would become more popular amongst regular patrons of the bar.
+Rickey remained true to his first version of the drink made with whiskey, but soon gin would become more popular amongst regular patrons of the bar.
 This cocktail creation, and the substitution of the featured liquor, set off a long-standing trend of “rickey cocktails.”

-Additionally.
-You don’t need a cocktail shaker.
-Everything is poured over ice in a highball glass and garnished with a lime wedge or wheel.
+Additionally, you don’t need a cocktail shaker.
+Pour all three ingredients over ice in a highball glass and garnish with a lime wedge or wheel.
 It’s that simple!

 - Strawberry Basil—muddle fresh strawberries and basil in a cocktail shaker, add the remaining ingredients, fill with ice, and shake to chill.
 Strain over ice into a highball glass.